statace/util/README.md

-statace.util
+StatAce utility functions R package
 ============

-StatAce utility functions R package
+This R package contains utility functions used by StatAce and dependent pacakges